ICJIA/icjia-accessibility-portal/content/faqs.md

 **The agency is the legal target:**

-- **ADA Title II applies to public entities** — The law holds state and local government agencies responsible for compliance, not individual employees
+- **ADA Title II applies to public entities** — The law holds state and local government agencies responsible for compliance, not individual employees.
 - **DOJ complaints target the organization** — When the Department of Justice investigates accessibility complaints, they file against the agency (e.g., "Department of Justice v.
-Illinois Criminal Justice Information Authority"), not against individual employees
+Illinois Criminal Justice Information Authority"), not against individual employees.
-- **The agency faces consequences** — Penalties, consent decrees, and remediation requirements fall on the organization
+- **The agency faces consequences** — Penalties, consent decrees, and remediation requirements fall on the organization.

 **Individual employees are generally protected:**

-- **No personal financial liability** — Individual state employees are not personally fined or sued under ADA Title II enforcement actions
+- **No personal financial liability** — Individual state employees are not personally fined or sued under ADA Title II enforcement actions.
 - **Performance expectations** — However, accessibility is part of your job duties.
-Repeated failure to follow agency accessibility policies could be addressed through standard employment processes (performance reviews, training requirements, etc.)
+Repeated failure to follow agency accessibility policies could be addressed through standard employment processes (performance reviews, training requirements, etc.).
-- **Professional responsibility** — While you won't be named in a DOJ complaint, you have a professional obligation to create accessible content within your role
+- **Professional responsibility** — While you won't be named in a DOJ complaint, you have a professional obligation to create accessible content within your role.

 **See also:**
 - [What is my liability as a manager?](#liability-and-individual-responsibilities-what-is-my-liability-as-a-manager)
 - [What is my liability as a web developer?](#liability-and-individual-responsibilities-what-is-my-liability-as-a-web-developer)
 - [What is my liability as a content creator?](#liability-and-individual-responsibilities-what-is-my-liability-as-a-content-creator)